 April 12, 2025

-In the U.S., anti-immigrant policies have intensified.
-People are being deported regardless of their visa or green card status.
-IRS data is now being weaponized against undocumented residents.
-Even those who have lived in the country for decades, grown up here, and speak English as their first language are being treated as pests and packages, and are reminded that, to some, being “American” is synonymous with being white, nationalistic, and unquestioningly capitalistic.
 A similar pattern is emerging in Poland, where the shadow of Russian aggression once again threatens Eastern Europe.
 As Ukrainian refugees arrive in large numbers, along with migrant workers, anti-immigrant rhetoric is growing louder.
 In many towns, there is a growing tension between the desire to protect Polish sovereignty and a refusal to extend empathy to those seeking safety.
 People are increasingly voting for far-right parties, driven by the fear that an inclusive, multicultural society somehow threatens their national identity.
-In addition, I see similarities of this in Italy, where laws make it nearly impossible for those without Italian ancestry, even if born on Italian soil or fleeing persecution, to gain citizenship.
+This is a sentiment being seen all over Europe, and I saw the similarities in Italy, where laws make it nearly impossible for those without Italian ancestry, even if born on Italian soil or fleeing persecution, to gain citizenship.

 All of this raises urgent questions about the future.
 What does it mean to “protect” a culture and at what cost?
 Efforts to preserve a so-called cultural purity are, at their core, rooted in racism and xenophobia.
 The world is changing.
 Demographics are shifting.
 Whether through conflict, climate, or economic instability, people will continue to migrate, and cultures will continue to move and blend.
 Therefore, clinging to these exclusionary values in the name of preserving national identity diminished the true meaning of culture, which is dynamic and fluid.
 In my opinion, if societies refuse to adapt and to welcome those who are different, they risk being left behind.
 They will allow their fear to prohibit them from evolving and strengthening their values because the future belongs to those willing to embrace diversity, reimagine belonging, and understand that humanity and cultures cannot be confined to rigid quotas.